KhronosGroup/glTF/specification/README.md

 Valid attribute semantics include `POSITION`, `NORMAL`, `TEXCOORD`, `COLOR`, `JOINT`, `JOINTMATRIX`, and `WEIGHT`.
 Attribute semantics can be of the form `[semantic]_[set_index]`, e.g, `TEXCOORD_0`, `TEXCOORD_1`, etc.

 > **Implementation note:** Each primitive corresponds to one WebGL draw call (engines are, of course, free to batch draw calls).
 When a primitives `indices` property is defined, it references the accessor to use for index data, and GL's `drawElements` function should be used.
-When the `indices` property is not defined, GL's `drawArrays` function should be used with a count equal to the count property of any of the accessors referenced by `attributes` property (they are all equal for a given primitive).
+When the `indices` property is not defined, GL's `drawArrays` function should be used with a count equal to the count property of any of the accessors referenced by the `attributes` property (they are all equal for a given primitive).